ProjectMoon/nmud/README.md

 Traits
 ------
-The current list of traits is:
+The current list of traits follows.

+### Container ###
+Use: `traits.Container`

-* `Container`: Signifies that this object can store other objects inside it.
+Signifies that this object can store other objects inside it.
 This is more generic than a container in the literal sense.
 A Container can store ANY mud object, such as mobiles, items, or entities.

+Properties:

+  * None.

-  Properties & Methods:
+Methods:

   * `canStore(mudObj)`: Determines what the Container can store.
 Override to limit what types of objects can be stored.
 By default, stores everything.
   * `add(mudObj)`: Adds a mud object to this Container.
   * `remove(mudObjOrMemID)`: Removes a mud object by memory ID or by object reference.
   * `find(name)`: Finds a mud object in the container by name (e.g. "sword").

+### Player ###
+Use: `traits.Player(socket)`

-* `Player(socket)`: The Player trait allows the object to be under a player's control.
+The Player trait allows the object to be under a player's control.
 This trait adds properties and events that connect the player object to a socket so the player can control it.
 The socket is optional.
 If it is not passed in, the object will be divorced from any remote connection.

-  Properties & Methods:
+Properties:

   * `socket`: The currently connected socket.
 Will be null if there is no socket.

+Methods:

   * `send(data)`: Sends some data to the other end of the player's socket.
   * `command(text)`: Execute a command as if it were received from the socket.

 Events:

   * `command(data)`: Fired when a command is executed. `data` is the command text.
   * `move(oldRoom, newRoom)`: Fired when the player moves from one room to another.

 Prototypes
 ----------
-The current list of prototypes is:
+The current list of prototypes follows.

+### Mobile ###
+Use: `protos.Mobile`

-* `Mobile`: Signifies that this object is a mobile.
+Signifies that this object is a mobile.
 Mobiles encompass both PCs and NPCs usually.
 A player will be a mobile with a class, leveling, and other stats.
 An NPC will be a mobile with AI and other things.

-  Properties & Methods:
+Properties:

   * `commandContext`: A dynamic property that always returns a context for command execution.
 Do not override.
   * `name`: The name of the mobile.
 Will be displayed to other occupants of a room.
   * `room`: The current room the mobile is in.

+Methods:

   * `move(newRoom)`: Move to a new room.

+### Room ###
+Use: `protos.Room`

-* `Room`: A Room is an object that has a title, description, and exits that link it to other Rooms.
+A Room is an object that has a title, description, and exits that link it to other Rooms.
 Rooms are also usually Containers, so they can have mobiles and items and entities inside them.

-  Properties & Methods:
+Properties:

   * `north`: The north exit.
   * `south`: The south exit.
   * `east`: The east exit.
   * `west`: The west exit.
   * `up`: The up exit.
   * `down`: The down exit.

 Events:

   * `enter(obj)`: Fired when a mud object enters the room via movement.
   * `exit(obj)`: Fired when a mud object leaves the room via movement.